lacymorrow/album-art/README.md

 ## License

-This package uses the Last.fm API for it's data.
-You may consult the [Last.fm API Terms of Service](http://www.last.fm/api/tos) for license details.
+This package uses the ~Last.fm~ Spotify API for it's data.
+You may consult the [Spotify API Terms of Service](https://developer.spotify.com/terms/) for license details.

 [MIT](http://opensource.org/licenses/MIT) © [Lacy Morrow](http://lacymorrow.com)